OpenStackOnRaPi/ostackinstall/README.md

 In summary, both the Raspberry Pi 4 and 5 are suitable for setting up small and cheap, bare metal OpenStack clusters for education purposes.
 This guide describes the complete installation procedure for release 2023.1 and 2025.1 using Kolla-Ansible, assuming 2025.1 to be the reference version (differences applicable in release 2023.1 are discussed directly in the text).
 Updates will be added to this guide as new findings, propositions or recommendations emerge.

 > [!NOTE]
-> OpenStack/Kolla-Ansible 2025.1 was the latest version released while this guide was being prepared.
+> At the time of writing this guide, the latest version is OpenStack/Kolla-Ansible 2025.1.

 ## Table of contents